nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has a need to manage a large number of gaming contacts
-* prefer desktop apps over other types
+* prefer desktop apps over web apps or mobile apps
-* can type fast
-* prefers typing to mouse interactions
+* is proficient in typing and prefers keyboard inputs over mouse interactions
-* is reasonably comfortable using CLI apps
+* feels comfortable using CLI applications

+**Value proposition**:

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* manage contacts more quickly than a typical mouse/GUI driven app
+* managing contacts specifically for gaming

 ### User stories